Vice Media: Further expansion (2012–2017)

 On 2 July 2014, Vice Media announced that it would be relocating into a warehouse space in Williamsburg that had been occupied by the independent arts spaces and concert venues 285 Kent, Death by Audio and Glasslands, among others.
 Vice and the building property owners facilitated the clearance of the building and the displacement of the existing creative tenants.
 Vice spent US$20 million to renovate the 60000 sqft building as part of an eight-year lease, facilitating the establishment of new production facilities with full broadcast capabilities, and received an offer of US$6.5 million in tax credits from New York state's Empire State Development.
 In August 2014, A&E Networks, a television group jointly owned by The Walt Disney Company and Hearst Corporation, made a US$250-million investment in Vice Media for an ownership stake of 10%.
 In November and December 2015, Disney made two additional individual investments of US$200 million totalling $400 million.

 On 26 March 2015, HBO announced it would renew its contract to broadcast the weekly Vice documentary series for four years, while expanding the annual broadcast schedule from 14 to nearly 30 episodes.
 The network also announced Vice would be launching a nightly news program.
 The show, entitled Vice News Tonight, premiered on 10 October 2016 and was planned to run 48 weeks each year, featuring pre-edited video and graphics segments covering global news, technology, the environment, economics and pop culture, while eschewing the use of live TV anchors.
 In November 2015, Vice and A&E Networks announced Viceland, a then-upcoming cable network that would feature Vice-produced content.

+In June 2016, Vice announced an aggressive expansion strategy to launch television and digital services in more than 50 new countries, including India, regions of the Middle East, Africa, and Southeast Asia, pushing its total reach from 30 to over 80 territories.

 On 14 March 2017, Vice announced an expanded original programming deal with Snap Inc. The new deal built on Vice's previous deal to serve as a 2015 global launch partner on the Snapchat Discover platform.
 The first program planned under the new deal was Hungry Hearts with Action Bronson, starring the titular rapper.
 That same month, Vice announced a wide range of content deals which would make its programming available in more than 80 territories by the end of 2017.